 It’s important to make a judgement call as to when you and your small business are ready to dive into product development.
 You need to make sure that it’s not so early that it may take up all your funds, and not too late that you have to play catch-up with your competitors.
 You don’t have to be the first one in the market to launch a certain product however you do need to make sure that your product has something unique to offer.

-You need to take time to really consider if your business can handle a lengthy, time-consuming and potentially very expensive venture.
+Take time to really consider if your business can handle a lengthy, time-consuming and potentially very expensive venture.
 As a small business owner, there already seems to be little time for all the tasks required of you – do you have the time and dedication to give to this new project?
 As the owner and leader of the product development project, you will be the driving force behind it, so you need to make sure that you are fully prepared to take on the project.

 There are several questions you should have about the whole process of product development, and market research will allow you to answer them.
 Here are some of the questions that you should be answering when carrying out your market research: